 Under the Proposed Action Alternative, TVA would ensure compliance with the National Flood Insurance Program by coordinating with the Colbert County Floodplain Administrator prior to implementing the project.
-As noted in Section 1.4, a hydraulic analysis would be conducted and, based upon the outcome of that analysis, TVA would either document that the project would cause no rise in flood elevations, or TVA would begin coordination of a Letter of Map Revision with the Colbert County Floodplain Administrator.
+As noted in Section 1.4, a hydraulic analysis would be conducted and, based upon the outcome of that analysis, TVA would either document that the project would cause no more than one foot of rise in Cane Creek flood elevations and no increase in flood elevations beyond TVA property, or TVA would begin coordination of a Letter of Map Revision with the Colbert County Floodplain Administrator.